The Glasgow Looking Glass

 The Glasgow Looking Glass was the first mass-produced publication to tell stories using illustrations, and as such is regarded as the earliest comics magazine.
 The final issue was published on 3 April 1826.

 Publishing history

 The title was published by Glasgow lithographic printer John Watson and its principal strip illustrator was William Heath.
 The fourth issue contained History of a Coat, its first comic strip.
 After the fifth issue, the title was changed to The Northern Looking Glass to reflect broader Scottish concerns.

 Format

-The fortnightly publication provided satirical snapshots of Glasgow society, British culture and Nineteenth century fashions.
+The fortnightly publication provided satirical snapshots of Glasgow society, British culture and 19th-century fashions.
 Innovations included use of the term "To be continued" and word balloons.